Aahan-in-Space/aahaninspace-website/README.md

 We are using PHP 7.2 .
 According to GitHub we use Hack (a dialect of PHP) but we are using normal PHP.
 ## Some things about HyperText Markup Language (HTML)
-We use HTML5 and this is built into PHP 7.2 (which we use) It is preferred if you keep tags lowercase so...
+We use HTML5 and this is built into PHP 7.2 (which we use).
+So all of your HTML code should be written in .php files.
+The exception is the google verification site that was provided as a .html file.
+It is preferred if you keep tags lowercase so...
 ```
 <p>HTML5 is the best HTML version</p>